awslabs/LISA/lib/docs/user/chat.md

 - User-friendly interface for easy document processing
 - Maintains document context for accurate summaries

+#### Administration
+In order for your LLMs to show up in this modal, ensure that they have been marked for use during the LLM creation process.
+The LLMs used for summarization need to have a context, token limit, and hosting space allocation great enough for documents to be properly included and parsed with requests.

 ## Local development

 ### Configuring Pre-Commit Hooks